PwC: Litigation

-The firm has been embroiled in a number of corruption controversies and crime scandals.
-The firm has on multiple occasions been implicated in tax evasion and tax avoidance practices.
-The company has aided war criminals in evading sanctions.
-The company has frequently performed insufficient audits, whereby it performs auditing services that vouch for the finances of companies without following basic auditing standards.
+The firm has been embroiled in a number of corruption controversies and major criminal investigations as well as tax evasion and avoidance scandals.
+It has even aided war criminals in evading financial sanctions.
+PwC has also often performed faulty audits, vouching for the good financial health of companies without following basic auditing standards.

 Gender employment discrimination

 In 1989, the United States Supreme Court held that Price Waterhouse must prove by a preponderance of the evidence that the decision regarding Ann Hopkins's employment would have been the same if sex discrimination had not occurred.
 The accounting firm failed to prove that the same decision to postpone Hopkins's promotion to the partnership would have still been made in the absence of sex discrimination, and therefore, the employment decision constituted sex discrimination under Title VII of the Civil Rights Act of 1964.
 The significance of the Supreme Court's ruling was twofold.
 First, it established that gender stereotyping is actionable as sex discrimination.
 Second, it established the mixed-motive framework as an evidentiary framework for proving discrimination under a disparate treatment theory even when lawful reasons for the adverse employment action are also present.
 Hopkins's candidacy for partnership had been put on indefinite hold.
 She eventually resigned and sued the company for occupational sexism, arguing that her lack of promotion came after pressure to walk, talk, dress, and act more "femininely."

 In 1990, a Federal district judge in Washington ordered the firm to make Hopkins a partner.
 It was the first time in which a court awarded partnership in a professional company as a remedy for sexual or race-based discrimination.

 Following the suit, the firm received media attention due to its discriminatory labor practices towards males as well.